BrandonLawler/Core/README.md

 # Core
 Multiprocessing Wrapper Python Module

-Adding this repo to not self plagurise for University Enjoy its not great
+Adding this repo to not self plagiarise for University Enjoy its not great